How to Start a Tire Shop in 2026: Costs, Equipment & Profit Checklist

 1. Logo, Branding & Signage

 A clean logo, exterior signage, and shop branding build credibility.
 Design and signage costs can range from $1,000–$5,000 depending on materials and size.
+If you are still choosing a name, use these tire shop name ideas before you finalize your logo, signage, domain, and Google Business Profile.

 2. Website & Online Presence